-The Psychology program offers you a broad study of human behavior and insight into psychology as a scientific discipline and professional career.
-As a student of psychology, you will be prepared for graduate studies in psychology, psychotherapy, professional counseling, or social work, as graduate work is required to certify for practice in most agencies and for licensure as a private therapist.
-This program also supports graduate work in experimental, applied, academic, theoretical, or professional psychology.Degree Requirements
+A psychology major presents a broad study of human behavior and insight into psychology as a scientific discipline and professional career.
+Graduate work is required to certify for practice in most agencies and for licensure as a private therapist.
+A major in Psychology may lead to entry-level jobs in crisis intervention centers, counseling clinics, community service agencies, or other social agencies.
+This major is primarily designed to be used in preparation for graduate studies in psychology, psychotherapy, professional counseling, or social work.
+The psychology major also supports graduate work in experimental, applied, academic, theoretical, or professional psychology (clinical, counseling, or school psychology, or marriage and family therapy).Degree Requirements

 Program Learning Outcomes